Cyber-Security-Club-HTU/CTF-Training/Basics/README.md

 - **Q**: **Can participating in CTFs help with a cybersecurity career?**
 **A**: Definitely!
 Many cybersecurity professionals and enthusiasts started their journey with CTFs.
 They're a great way to learn, showcase your skills, and even get noticed by potential employers.

-- **Q**: **Are there any ethical concerns related to CTFs?**
-**A**: Always ensure that you're working within the bounds of the CTF environment.
-Never use techniques learned in CTFs on systems or networks without explicit permission.
-Ethical behavior is paramount in cybersecurity.

 ```
 Remember: CTFs are about learning and having fun.
 Every challenge you face teaches you something new.
 Good Luck! 🚩
 ```